byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 ### Global Interpreter Lock (GIL)

 The Global Interpreter Lock (GIL) is a mechanism used in CPython (the standard and most widely used implementation of Python) that allows only *one native thread* to hold control of the Python interpreter at any given time.
-This means that even on a multi-core processor, only one thread can be executing Python bytecode at a time.
+This means that even on a multi-core processor, only one thread can be executing Python at a time.

-*   **Crucial for understanding Python's limitations with true CPU-bound parallelism:**  The GIL effectively prevents true parallelism for CPU-bound tasks when using the `threading` module in CPython.
+The GIL effectively prevents true parallelism for CPU-bound tasks when using the `threading` module in CPython.
 While you can create multiple threads, they won't truly run in parallel on multiple cores; they'll be time-sliced on a single core, with the GIL switching between them.

 **Why does the GIL exist?**

-*   **Simplified Memory Management:** The GIL simplifies CPython's internal memory management (specifically, reference counting for garbage collection).
+- **Simplified Memory Management:** The GIL simplifies CPython's internal memory management (specifically, reference counting for garbage collection).
 It makes it easier to integrate with C extensions that are not thread-safe.
 Without the GIL, complex locking mechanisms would be needed throughout the interpreter, potentially slowing down single-threaded programs.
-*   **Historical Reasons:** The GIL was introduced early in Python's development when multi-core processors were not prevalent.
+- **Historical Reasons:** The GIL was introduced early in Python's development when multi-core processors were not prevalent.
 Removing it now is a complex undertaking due to the extensive reliance on the GIL within CPython and its extensions.

 **Consequences of the GIL:**

-*   **Limited CPU-Bound Parallelism:**  For CPU-bound tasks (tasks that spend most of their time performing computations), using multiple threads in CPython will *not* result in true parallelism.
+- **Limited CPU-Bound Parallelism:**  For CPU-bound tasks (tasks that spend most of their time performing computations), using multiple threads in CPython will *not* result in true parallelism.
 The threads will contend for the GIL, and the overall performance may even be *worse* than a single-threaded implementation due to the overhead of thread switching.
-*   **I/O-Bound Parallelism Still Possible:** The GIL is *released* during I/O operations (e.g., reading from a file, network socket).
+- **I/O-Bound Parallelism Still Possible:** The GIL is *released* during I/O operations (e.g., reading from a file, network socket).
 This means that for I/O-bound tasks, threads can still provide concurrency and improve responsiveness, as one thread can perform I/O while another thread holds the GIL and executes Python code.

 ### Implications for Threading vs. Multiprocessing

-The GIL has a profound impact on the choice between using `threading` and `multiprocessing` for parallel programming in Python:
+The GIL has a profound impact on the choice between using the two main packages for parallel programming: `threading` and `multiprocessing`.

 *   **`threading`:**
     *   **Suitable for I/O-bound tasks:** Threads are useful for tasks that spend a significant amount of time waiting for external operations.
 Because the GIL is released during I/O, multiple threads can run concurrently, improving responsiveness.